35 Easy-to-Digest Foods (Plus Hard-to-Digest Foods to Limit)

 What can I eat to digest food easily?

 To improve digestion, opt for foods that are gentle on the stomach and promote gut health.
-Some good options include:
+Some good options when it comes to easy-to-digest foods include:

 • Fermented foods (yogurt, kefir, miso, sauerkraut) for probiotics